Modified L\'evy Laplacian on manifold and Yang-Mills instantons: Definition of modified L evy Laplacian on manifold

 The following example belongs to Polishchuk.~\cite{Feller} \begin{example} Let $r\in C([0,1],\mathbb{R})$.
 Let $u_n$ be the normalized $n$-th eigenfunction of the following second order differential equation:

 with boundary condition: $u(0)=u(1)=0$.
 Then $\{u_n\}_{n=1}^\infty$ is an equally dense orthonormal basis in $L_2([0,1],\mathbb{R})$. \end{example}

-One can show that if $\{e_n\}$ is weakly uniformly dense basis than Definition~\ref{def1} for constant $W$ coincides with definition of the L\'evy Laplacian from~\cite{LV2001} and in the general case coincides with definition of the modified L\'evy Laplacian from Ref.~\cite{Volkov2020}.
+One can show that if $\{e_n\}$ is weakly uniformly dense basis than the L\'evy Laplacian $\Delta_L^{W,\{e_{\mu,n}\}}$ for constant $W$ coincides with the L\'evy Laplacian from Ref.~\cite{LV2001} and, in the general case $W\in C^1([0,1],SO(d))$, coincides with the modified L\'evy Laplacian from Ref.~\cite{Volkov2020}.

 \begin{example} Let $\mathfrak{f}\in C^2(M,\mathbb{R})$.
 Let $\mathfrak{L_{f}}\colon \Omega_m\to \mathbb{R}$ be defined by:

 Then for an arbitrary $W\in C^1([0,1],SO(d))$ the value of the L\'evy Laplacian on the functional $\mathfrak{L_{f}}$ is